Christian Kaarna

 Between 1918 and 1920, Kaarna was Commissar of the Estonian Provisional Government in Narva and Virumaa.
-He was Minister of Labor and Welfare in the years from 1921 until 1923 in Konstantin Päts' first cabinet (from 16 December 1921 until 20 October 1922) and Juhan Kukk's cabinet (21 November 1922 to 2 August 1923), as well the years 1924 to In 1926 in Friedrich Akel's cabinet, in the government of Jüri Jaakson and in the first government of Jaan Teemant.
-In addition, he was a member of the Riigikogu from 1920 until 1929 in the I, II and III Riigikogu, representing the Estonian Labour Party.
+He was Minister of Labor and Welfare in Konstantin Päts' first cabinet (from 16 December 1921 until 20 October 1922) and Juhan Kukk's cabinet (21 November 1922 to 2 August 1923), and again from 1924 to 1926 in Friedrich Akel's cabinet, in the government of Jüri Jaakson, and in the first government of Jaan Teemant.
+In addition, he was a member of the Riigikogu from 1920 until 1929 in the I, II, and III Riigikogu, representing the Estonian Labour Party; Ernst Raatma succeeded him after he left.

-During the period of 1928 until 1940, he was the director of the Bank of Estonia, as well as serving as a board member of several other several banks, such as the National Mortgage Bank of Estonia.
+During the period of 1928 to 1940, he was the director of the Bank of Estonia, as well as serving as a board member of several other several banks, such as the National Mortgage Bank of Estonia.
 He was the chairman of several organizations, such as the Narva Estonian Society, one of the founders and chairman of the Joala Mutual Credit Union, a member of the board of the Estonia Society, and an assistant chairman of the congregation of the Estonian Evangelical Lutheran Church's Kaarli Church on Toompea.

 Following the Soviet occupation of Estonia in 1940, Kaarna was arrested by the NKVD on 18 September 1940 and died in imprisonment in the gulag in Karaganda.